cupslab/password_meter/README.md

 1) "ignoredWords" should be updated to contain a list of site-specific words that should count for nothing in the password.
 We currently provide a small set of examples specific to CMU.

-2) A number of variables (length, classCount, classRequire, classAllow, forbidPasswords, forbidChars, repeatChars, and usernameDifference) define the site's mandated password-composition policy.
-In the example file, it is set to require only that passwords contain 8 or more characters and are not one of 25 extremely common passwords.
+2) A number of variables (length, classCount, classRequire, classAllow, blackli st, forbidChars, repeatChars, and usernameDifference) define the site's mandated password-composition policy.
+In the example file, it is set to require only tha t passwords contain 8 or more characters.
 The other dimensions are currently set to inactive, but can be enabled by simply editing these variables.

-3) An additional variable (forbiddenPasswords) specifies whether or not to forbid passwords on a larger blacklist of ~100,000 common passwords taken from Mark Burnett's Xato.net corpus.
-In our example, it is currently set to active.
-For our research supporting this decision, please see: http://www.blaseur.com/papers/usec2017-blacklists.pdf

 Beyond these configuration decisions, we expect that people who deploy our meter will edit the layout in /example/index.html and /example/config.css

-Note that running the meter's code locally (e.g., from your computer's local hard disk) with browsers' default settings will not load the dictionary files (dictionary-*), and as a result no feedback will be given based on the use of dictionary words or common passwords, nor will the blacklist be active.
+Note that running the meter's code locally (e.g., from your computer's local hard disk) with browsers' default settings will not load the dictionary files (dictionary-*), and as a result no feedback will be given based on the use of dictionary words or common passwords.
 In contrast, if loaded from a web server (e.g., Apache), these files will be loaded correctly.

 Note also that the meter expects all files to be in the same directory as each other.